MMercieca/CodePath/README.md

 OK, just a shade over two hours left for students to be in classes.
 And then maybe version browsing or specs.

+## Update 10

+OK, 45 minutes left and teachers can invite students to classes by email.
+Students already in the system are added to the class and students not in the system receive an email with a link to sign up.
+It uses the Devise forgot password workflow behind the scenes.

+## Update 11

+Well, time is up.
+In the end we have:

+* The ability to create/update/delete lectures
+  * Lecture descriptions support markdown that is rendered as HTML.
+  * These _are_ versioned, but the versions aren't viewable.
+  * These are also soft deleted, but recovery has to be done through the rails console.
+* The ability to create/update/delete assignments
+  * Same as above.
+These are versioned and soft deleted, but the recovery has to be done through the rails console.
+  * Assignment content supports markdown that is rendered as HTML.
+* Assignments support basic files
+  * Locally files are stored on disc.
+In production they're stored on S3.
+* Students can be invited and removed from lectures.
+* Students have accounts where they can view the lectures they are assigned to.
+* An admin interface that supports promoting users to teachers or admins
+* The app is deployed with SSL
+  * Now that Heroku fixed their DNS issue.

+What I didn't get to:

+* There is no commenting.
+  * It was way faster for me to implement supporting files for assignments.
+So I opted for that.
+There wouldn't have been much point in the app if students couldn't view their assignments.
+* There are no metrics
+  * Again, metrics aren't very useful without a class list.
+* No editing interface
+  * I figure the teachers have to be creating the markdown somehow right now.
+I bet there's a common WYSIWYG component for saving as markdown these days, but my experience with using that for HTML lead me to believe that I didn't have the time to make that robust enough for other people to use in the 10 hours I had available.
+With HTML, the different browsers translate the same WYSIWYG content to different HTML.
+I don't know if it's the same for markdown and I didn't have time to research.
+* Content moderation and LLM summaries
+  * Moderation wasn't needed without comments
+  * LLM summaries would have been nice
+* There are zero specs
+  * I'm actually at the point where specs would be useful.
+Specs aren't very valuable if an app isn't being used, and without content and students there's not much that makes sense to test.
+I needed the whole 10 hours to get to a spec place.
+  * This is somewhat mitigated by the continuous deployment approach I took.
+I didn't just test everything on my machine, I was deploying to Heroku as soon as I could... so hour 6.
+Well I was deploying to Heroku at hour 1, but their DNS issue meant it didn't work.

+Congratulations if you made it this far.
+I hope I get to expand on this in my presentation.

 ## Development Setup